cxli233/SimpleTidy_GeneCoEx/README.md

 ```

 ### More module QC
-You can also QC the clusters via a line graph
+You can also QC the clusters via a line graph.
 It will be too much to look at if graph all the modules, so let's just pick 2.

 I picked: